 |10 HP Diesel driven||Running at 2600 PSI, 18 LPM||

 |24 HP Diesel Driven||Running at 4000 PSI, 18 LPM||

 |5.5 HP Petrol Driven||Running at 1600 PSI, 14 LPM||

 |13 HP Petrol Driven||Running at 2600 PSI, 18 LPM||

 |20 HP Petrol Driven||Running at 4000 PSI, 18 LPM||

 A list of all the factors that influence pressure cleaning are:

-- TIME FACTOR – to clean stubborn mould on cement with a cleaning effect of 0.76 will take twice as long as with a machine with a 1.5 cleaning effect.
+To clean stubborn mould on cement with a cleaning effect of 0.76.
+It will take twice as long as with a machine with a 1.5 cleaning effect.
 A more powerful pressure washer doesn’t necessarily do a better job, it will do the same job in less time.

-- LOCAL AMBIENT FACTORS – Other factors that can affect cleaning are water quality (hard vs. soft water), ambient temperature (warmer water cleans better than icy cold water and the demand for hot water declines in warmer climates as ambient temperature and the water temperature in water lines is increased).
+Other factors that can affect cleaning are water quality (hard vs. soft water).
+Ambient temperature (warmer water cleans better than icy cold water and the demand for hot water declines in warmer climates as ambient temperature and the water temperature in water lines is increased).

 In Summary: Both Operating Pressure and Flow are equally important factors in High Pressure cleaning.
-Once you’ve got that covered, consider the other factors which were in no particular order, but Turbo Nozzles and Rotary Surface Cleaners are both tools that will make the job a lot easier!
+Once you’ve got that covered, consider the other factors which were in no particular order.
+Although Turbo Nozzles and Rotary Surface Cleaners are both tools that will make the job a lot easier!